top of page

 mash berries and cherries together

-Mash 1/2 pound of blackberries, the hulled strawberries and the pitted cherries together in a large jam pot.
+Mash 1/2 pound of blackberries, the hulled strawberries and the pitted cherries together in a large pot.

 Mix the pectin and lemon juice into the berry cherry mixture.